rubis-lab/NANS_Project_for_Android/README.md

 ## For Developers
 Please be aware installing NANS Android requires to build the whole Android platform and flash it to a device.
 RUBIS Lab does not take any responsibility for results of flashing your device.
 NANS Android consists of two parts: framework modification and client application for controling NANS.
+Before you download, you need to install 'Repo'.
+For information about downloading Android, please see https://source.android.com/source/downloading.html
 To download NANS Android execute:

     repo init -u https://github.com/rubis/N-App-N-Screen-Android.git
     repo sync